We strive to operate with integrity and trust in all we do.

 Examples of Fraud include:

 We each have the responsibility to manage our records properly to promote efficiency, cost savings, confidentiality and legal compliance.
 We have a responsibility to maintain, retain and destroy company records, whether paper or electronic, in accordance with all legal and regulatory recordkeeping requirements.
 Company records should be easily accessible and properly protected until their destruction dates.
 Managers who have access to confidential information have an additional level of responsibility to protect it.
 Our data classification policy provides guidance on how to classify your records according to their level of confidentiality.
-For example, add one of the following three footers to all of your documents:
+Public documents do not require a footer.
+Confidential documents require a footer as follows:

 We expect you to review and understand your retention schedules to know what to keep, what to destroy, and when to destroy it.
 In addition, you should be mindful of destruction exceptions for records relevant to litigation, audits or investigations because they may need to be kept longer than the standard requirements.